By ReGAIN editorial staff

 An expensive monument to one man’s own earthly pride.

-Early in the spring of 1996, I was privy to certain letters which were generated in the Offices of the General Direction of the Legion of Christ in Rome in the Administration office.
+Early in the spring of 1996, writes our author, I was privy to certain letters which were generated in the Offices of the General Direction of the Legion of Christ in Rome in the Administration office.
 One of these letters gave the official response to a request to replace a decorative ball located on top of the façade of the minor basilica, Our Lady of Guadalupe, built by the Legion in 1958.
 The letter authorized an expenditure of $1,000.00 to replace the marble piece, rejecting a higher estimate sent by the Legionary pastor, Fr.
 Fidel Quiroz, for a more ornate piece at a cost of $2,000.00.
 The General Administrator explained that the Legion was going through a difficult financial situation at the time.
 The marble piece was then commissioned and the façade repaired.

 Angeles Conde and David Murray chronicled the plans for building this same church back in the 1950s, describing the legendary fundraising efforts of the young founder, Marcial Maciel.
 The following is an extract from their book, “The Legion of Christ: a history”: